raphaelstolt/lean-package-validator/README.md

 composer global require stolt/lean-package-validator
 ```

-It can also be installed locally to a project which allows the utilisation via [Composer scripts](https://getcomposer.org/doc/articles/scripts.md).
+It also can be installed locally to a project which allows further utilisation via [Composer scripts](https://getcomposer.org/doc/articles/scripts.md).

 ``` bash
 composer require --dev stolt/lean-package-validator